On this page

 University ID: Library cards for students, alumni, faculty, and staff

-SFU students (undergraduates and graduates), alumni, faculty and staff may get a University ID card through the Registrar's Office, Burnaby Campus; the Information and Registration Desk, Harbour Centre; or the Student and Registrar Services Office, SFU Surrey.
+SFU students (undergraduates and graduates), alumni, faculty and staff (full-time, part-time and contract employees) are eligible to get a University ID through the Registrar's Office, Burnaby Campus; the Information and Registration Desk, Harbour Centre Vancouver Campus; or at the Surrey Registrar and Information Services Desk, Surrey Campus.
+Any of these user groups, if they do not have a University ID, can also get a library card at any of the SFU Library Campus Locations.
+Please contact firstname.lastname@example.org if you have any questions.

 Spouses or partners of faculty/staff, as well as related positions*, and graduate students are eligible for a non-paying external borrower card; obtainable from the Circulation/Loans desk at any SFU Library branch.
-See External borrower's privileges for more information.
+See the External Borrower privileges page for more information.

 - The SFU member must provide, either in writing or in person, verification of the applicant’s status.
 Once confirmed, the spouse or partner will need to complete an External Borrower Application.
 The application can be obtained at the circulation counters of any of the SFU Library sites.